deadlydog/deadlydog.github.io/_drafts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically.md

 If you're not familiar with AutoHotkey or how to use it, check out [this post](/Get-up-and-running-with-AutoHotkey) to get familiar with it and how you can automate away many daily annoyances like this one.

+## I don't know what that gobbledygook code above means

-If programming code scares you, or you're just feeling lazy, go ahead and [download the executable](/assets/Posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically/CloseZoomWindowsAfterJoiningMeeting.exe) that will run [this script](/assets/Posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically/CloseZoomWindowsAfterJoiningMeeting.ahk) for you.
+If programming code scares you, or you're just feeling lazy, go ahead and [download the executable](/assets/Posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically/CloseZoomWindowsAfterJoiningMeeting.exe) that will run [the above script](/assets/Posts/2020-09-29-Close-those-superfluous-Zoom-windows-automatically/CloseZoomWindowsAfterJoiningMeeting.ahk) for you.
 You'll likely still want to check out [how to automatically run it automatically when you log into Windows](/Get-up-and-running-with-AutoHotkey/#run-scripts-automatically-at-startup) though.

 Happy Zooming!